rlucioni/recipes/recipes/suet.md

 ## Instructions

-1. Mix dry ingredients.
+1. Mix sunflower seeds, peanuts, oats, and cornmeal.
 Reserve.
 2. Melt shortening and peanut butter in a saucepan.
+Add cayenne.
 Mix until well combined.
 3. Stir dry ingredients into melted fats.
 4. Pour into a square pan or other mold.
 Freeze until hard, 1-2 hours.